tompascall/web-log/README.md

 - Nodejs (at least v6.9)

-- For the moment the tool only works with [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
+- For the moment the tool only works with [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started)<sup>*</sup>.
 You have to install it if you haven't done yet.

-The logging interface supported by Selenium isn’t available in geckodriver (read more about this issue [here](https://github.com/mozilla/geckodriver/issues/284))

 - Clone the project and install npm packages.

+<sup>*</sup>The logging interface supported by Selenium isn’t available in geckodriver. read more about this issue [here](https://github.com/mozilla/geckodriver/issues/284).

 ## Usage